-PSPRS

-Actuarial valuation date June 30, 2017

-Actuarial cost method Entry age normal

-Investment rate of return 7.4%

-Wage inflation 3.5% for pensions/not applicable for OPEB

-Price inflation 2.5% for pensions/not applicable for OPEB

-Permanent benefit increase Included for pensions/not applicable for OPEB

-Mortality rates RP-2014 tables using MP-2016 improvement scale with adjustments to match current experience.
+PSPRS Actuarial valuation date June 30, 2018 Actuarial cost method Entry age normal Investment rate of return 7.4% Wage inflation 3.5% for pensions/not applicable for OPEB Price inflation 2.5% for pensions/not applicable for OPEB Cost-of-living adjustments Included for pensions/not applicable for OPEB Mortality rates RP-2014 tables using MP-2016 improvement scale with adjustments to match current experience.

 Healthcare cost trend rate Not applicable

-Actuarial assumptions used in the June 30, 2017, valuation were based on the results of an actuarial experience study for the 5-year period ended June 30, 2016.
+Actuarial assumptions used in the June 30, 2018, valuation were based on the results of an actuarial experience study for the 5-year period ended June 30, 2016.